Steps to Apply

 AP & IB Credit

 Milligan supports students who choose to challenge themselves in high school by taking Advanced Placement or International Baccalaureate exams.
 A maximum of 32 semester hours can be earned by testing according to the following policies linked below.
 These scores are not used in the admission review process but you may receive credit towards your degree once enrolled.
-Please have official score transcripts sent directly to the Milligan College Registrar’s Office for evaluation (see links below).
-See the Milligan College Catalog for more details.
+Please have official score transcripts sent directly to the Milligan University Registrar’s Office for evaluation (see links below).
+See the Milligan University Catalog for more details.

 - Advanced Placement (AP) credit policy »